Vazoumana/Vazoumana/README.md

-- 👋 Hi, I’m @Vazoumana,17 yo,
+- 👋 Hi, I’m @Vazoumana,20 yo,
-- 👀 Iwant to be Roblox Studio develloper /VFX Roblox Maker / ROBLOX Animator
+- 👀 I want to work in the Cybersecurity or Data Field
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Java javascript
 - 💞️ I’m looking to collaborate on ...
+-
-- 📫 How to reach me vazouma
+- 📫 How to reach me vazoumanapro@gmail.com

 <!---
 Vazoumana/Vazoumana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.